seasick/groovy-http-transformer/timeline.md

 # VSCode

 While looking into parsing cli arguments and trying importing the picocli dependency, I switched to looking into groovy vscode integration.
 Found `marlon407.code-groovy` and `NicolasVuillamy.vscode-groovy-lint`.

 Linter immideatly has a few things to warn me about.
 Why shouldn't def be used for declaration?

 # Digging into the http server

 - why is my server not printing anything.
 Seems that the print statement throws an error, but is caught somewhere.
   - `http.remoteAddress.holder` does not exist and an error is thrown.
     No idea where it is catched though.

+## Endpoints

+I want to have an endpoint which is capable of returning configurations and one endpoint for each config which should "execute" the configuration on the incoming request.

+### Problems

+I haven't figured out how to define several Exceptions in one file and import them in another.
+Having one exception per file works though.
+That is why there is a `HttpMethodNotAllowedException.groovy` file.